VictorOkpare/Technest-project/Assignments/Week5/README.md

 ** Week 5 **
  Action Items 1: Update your webpages to dynamically render UI from a JSON file .

- Here are the steps i took to dynamically render data from the Json file.
+ Here are the steps i took to dynamically render data from the Json file

 * - I Created a folder "data" in my assets folder to store static data
   - I converted the herodetails array of the Week4 task to  Json data and created the heroDetails.json file